Background image

 She was again selected for the Matildas’ World Cup squad in 2015.
 Emily started every game of the campaign in Canada, with the Matildas making the quarter-finals before being knocked out by rivals Japan.

-The 27-year-old featured in her third consecutive World Cup in 2019, where Emily helped guide the Matildas to a round of 16 showdown against Norway where they also lost in a penalty shootout.
+Emily featured in her third consecutive World Cup in 2019, where she helped guide the Matildas to a round of 16 showdown against Norway where they also lost in a penalty shootout.

 Over her professional career she has won trophies throughout Australia, America and Europe.